Janiczek/janiczek.github.io/_posts/2025-05-01-elm-test-distributions.md

 He asked:

-> How does one detect which situations are or aren't covered in practice by PB tests?
+> How does one detect which situations are or aren't covered in practice by property-based tests?
 Like, when would you say "the distribution we have doesn't cover this case"?

 How do you indeed!
 You could use [`Fuzz.examples`](https://package.elm-lang.org/packages/elm-explorations/test/2.2.0/Fuzz#examples) to visually check whether the generated values make sense to you: